pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 <div class="mt">
 {{% md %}}

-After the cluster is provisioned and running, create an example StorageClass to provision GCP disks.
+After the cluster is provisioned and running, create a StorageClass to provision Azure disks.

 Create the storage classes using `kubectl`.